catseye/Vinegar/README.md

 (itself - no `dup` this time) by that result.
 And leave that on the stack, as the result value.

-If any operation there failed, we just perform no operation.
+If any operation there failed, we just do nothing (written out as pushing a 1 on the stack then immediately `pop`ping it.)
 So for example, if our assertion that the argument was greater than 1 failed, it will just leave the argument on the stack, as the result value.